Wildlife

 Arizona Black Rattlesnake, Crotalus cerberus.

 Primarily diurnal, but can be active at any time under favorable conditions.
 Its diet includes rats, squirrels, mice, lizards, and birds.
-Because this snake is venomous, give it plenty of room and do not handle it.

 Key detailWhat to look for